warliss/PowershellTools/README.md

                  from the command line to a single scheduled job
-    2. Modules - these are add-ons that are required for multiple tasks which can be run in an ad-hoc fashsion and are run as if they are a cmdlet built into Powershell
+    2. Modules - these are add-ons that are required for multiple tasks which can be run in an ad-hoc fashsion and are run as if they are cmdlets built into Powershell.
+To use they need to be imported into the Powershell environment - Import-Module